 A win-win-win Business Model

-Yet, without such a powerful business model that search engine today wouldn’t exist.
-Also, most if not all Google existing applications (Google docs or Gmail to mention a few) wouldn’t exist if it wasn’t for the stream of revenues generated over the years by Google’s business model.
+Yet, without such a powerful business model search engines today wouldn’t exist.
+Also, most if not all of Google’s existing applications (Google docs or Gmail to mention a few) wouldn’t exist if it wasn’t for the stream of revenues generated over the years by Google’s business model.